iafrohack/python-rest/README.md

 Repository interface, the Property Service is fine with it, and can live with that.

 Today our data source is MongoDb database, but tomorrow it can be a POSTGRESQL datasource.
-This implementation detail is hidden from the Property Service, and it will be up to the Property repository to handle this change.
+This implementation detail is hidden from the Property Service, the implementation is the responsibility of the Property Repository.

 We are using the Python interface package - https://pypi.python.org/pypi/python-interface/1.2.0 - for its ease-of-use and support of our use of interfaces.